charlocc/passwordgenerator/README.md

 ```
-To use the start the process of generating a random password, click the red "generate password" button!
+To start the process of generating a random password, click the red "generate password" button!
 You will then be presented with a series of prompts for password criteria.
-You can input how many characters you woudl like the password to be
+You can input how many characters you would like the password to be
 (it has to be at least 8 characters, and no more than 128)
-You can then include if youd like the password to include:
+You can then input if youd like the password to include:
 * uppercase letters,
 * lowercase letters,
 * numbers,